Accession of Turkey to the European Union: Stalled talks (2016–present)

 The European Commission's long-term budget proposal for the 2021–2027 period released in May 2018 included pre-accession funding for a Western Balkan Strategy for further enlargement, but omitted Turkey.

 In March 2018, Austrian Chancellor Sebastian Kurz opposed Turkey's EU accession talks and urged it to halt membership talks.
 On 26 June 2018, the EU's General Affairs Council stated that "the Council notes that Turkey has been moving further away from the European Union.
 Turkey's accession negotiations have therefore effectively come to a standstill and no further chapters can be considered for opening or closing and no further work towards the modernisation of the EU-Turkey Customs Union is foreseen."
 The Council added that it is "especially concerned about the continuing and deeply worrying backsliding on the rule of law and on fundamental rights including the freedom of expression."

-On 20 February 2019, a European parliament committee voted to suspend the accession talks, sparking criticism from the government of Turkey.
-On 13 March 2019, the European Parliament unanimously voted for a halt to the full membership negotiations between the EU and Turkey.
-On 19 May 2021, the European Parliament unanimously accepted the call for the suspension of accession negotiations between the EU and Turkey.
+On 20 February 2019, the European Parliament Committee on Foreign Affairs called on the Commission and the Council to officially suspend the accession negotiations with Turkey, sparking criticism from the government of Turkey.
+On 13 March 2019, plenary session of the European Parliament unanimously approved the committee's proposed resolution.
+On 19 May 2021, the European Parliament reiterated the call for suspension of accession talks.
 In July 2023, Turkish President Recep Tayyip Erdoğan brought up Turkey's EU membership application during a NATO summit in Vilnius, linking it to Sweden's accession to NATO.
 According to Dagens Nyheter's data, in September 2023, 60% of Swedes said that Sweden opposes Turkey's EU membership and will not support the membership process, while 7% said that Sweden does not oppose Turkey's EU membership and will support the membership process.